Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Experimental Results

 Despite impressive test-set performance, ImageNet-trained convolutional neural networks (CNNs) may fail to generalize to natural OOD data \cite{wang2019learning} or inputs specifically crafted to fool them \cite{nguyen2015deep,chen2020universal,brown2017adversarial}.
 It is unknown whether prototype-based classifiers can leverage the known exemplars (\ie support images) to generalize better to unseen, rare inputs.
 To test this question, here, we compare kNN with the baseline ResNet-50 classifier (both described in \cref{sec:methods}) on ImageNet and related OOD datasets.

-On ImageNet and ImageNet-ReaL, kNN performs slightly worse than ResNet-50 by an absolute decrease of \decreasenoparent{1.36} and \decreasenoparent{0.99} points, respectively (\cref{tab:mainresults}).
-However, interestingly, \textbf{on all four OOD datasets, kNN consistently outperforms} ResNet-50.
+On ImageNet and ImageNet-ReaL, kNN performs slightly worse than ResNet-50 by \decreasenoparent{1.36} and \decreasenoparent{0.99} points, respectively (\cref{tab:mainresults}).
+Yet, interestingly, \textbf{on all four OOD datasets, kNN consistently outperforms} ResNet-50.
 Notably, kNN improves upon ResNet-50 by \increasenoparent{1.66} and \increasenoparent{4.26} points on DAmageNet and Adversarial Patch.
 That is, while ResNet-50 and kNN share the exact same backbone, the kNN's process of comparing the input image against the training-set examples prove to be beneficial for generalizing to OOD inputs.
-Intuitively, given the same ImageNet pre-trained feature extractor, it is useful to ``look back'' at the training-set exemplars again to decide a label for hard, long-tail or OOD samples.
+Intuitively, our results suggest that it is useful to ``look back'' at the training-set exemplars to decide a label for hard, long-tail or OOD images.

 Consistently, using the same CUB-finetuned backbone, kNN is only marginally worse than ResNet-50 on CUB (85.46\% vs. 85.83\%; \cref{tab:mainresults}).